Frank Jones (American football tackle)

 Frank Jones was an American college football and basketball player.
+He played for the Birmingham Athletic Club and Howard College before attending Auburn.

 Auburn

 Jones played for Mike Donahue's Auburn Tigers of Auburn University, selected an All-Southern tackle in 1905 and unanimously elected captain for 1906.
 He was the third ever Auburn Tiger selected All-Southern, behind only Humphrey Foy and James Elmer.

 Jones was also captain of the first-ever Auburn basketball team.
+Basketball seemed to take off in the South in 1906, when Yale's basketball team traveled throughout the South.
+Auburn's two forwards, Bob Ware and Charlie Woodruff, played with Birmingham Athletic Club when it defeated Yale 24 to 18 on January 1, 1906.
+Auburn and B. A. C. battled to a 14 to 14 tie.
+The rules called for sudden-death overtime, but Jones refused to play the overtime period because he felt the referees weren't calling a fair game.

 In 1915, John Heisman selected the 30 best Southern football players and mentioned Frank Jones 19th.